Chessler Books

 Q. Can you give me advice on writing or publishing my book?
 Can you give me Jon Krakauer's E-mail address so I can ask him for advice?
 Can I send you my book to get it signed by Reinhold Messner for me?
 Can you give me Messner's address so I can send it to him for an autograph?

-A. No, it is not my field of expertise.
+A. No, writing books and publishing are not my fields of expertise.
 No, I have to respect his privacy.
 No, I tried doing that and its too difficult to keep track of.
 No, authors have told me that they really hate getting books in the mail to sign.

 -----------------------------------------------------------------

-Q. What to the words and abbreviations Fine, VG, DJ, Ex Lib, Remainder Mark, mean?
+Q. What to the words and abbreviations Fine, Very Good, Good, DJ, Ex Lib, FEP, Remainder Mark, mean?

-Ex Lib.
-A book with marks on the spine and a pocket, labels or rubber stamp marks (RSM) inside from a library.
-Some library books may still be in Fine condition, while some are rebound and trashed, which are described.
+Ex Lib and RSM.
+Ex Lib means a book with library marks on the spine or jacket, and sometimes a pocket, labels or rubber stamp marks (RSM) inside from a library.
+Some library books may still be in Fine condition, while some are rebound or trashed, which are described.

-Remainder mark - A small mark on the bottom edge of the pages.
+Remainder mark - A small felt pen mark on the bottom edge of the pages.
 Publishers use remainder marks to prevent book returns.
 Some of our Sale books have remainder marks.
+They may be made with dark marker, or a yellow highlighter and be almost invisible.

 --------------------------------------------------------------------